maryis/hibernateJpaApp/ReadMe.md

-when we have two persistence-unit we should use @PersistenceContext(unitName="...") (in spring of course :)) we can define one persistence-unit for each db we have in our persistence.xml
+we can define one persistence-unit for each db that we have in our persistence.xml when we have two persistence-unit we should use @PersistenceContext(unitName="...") (in spring of course :))

 I use OneToMany relations always with cascadeAll,fetch Lazy and then I use namedQuery with join fetch to get an entity with its dependencies